kriogenia/empathy-academy-search-path-module/doc/Week6.md

 So we exchanged some info and repos and then I went to finish my queries implementation.

 I also did add the ratings and votes to the request to follow closely their implementation.

+##2021-03-10
+First in the morning I gave a look to my partner front page to found some discrepancies.
+We'll be dealing with them later once he deploys my API, until then I'll be making tests.
+I have a lot to fix and even more to create.
+I made a branch to develop without forcing him to keep making pulls.